Dexone/Dexone/README.md

 ### :mortar_board: Education:
-#### I am studying to be a IT specialist at the Volga State University of Technology
+#### Learning as an IT specialist at the Volga State University of Technology